-Echocardiography (see Diagnosis of Heart and Blood Vessel Disorders: Echocardiography and Other Ultrasound Procedures) is often done to confirm the diagnosis.
+Echocardiography (see see Echocardiography and Other Ultrasound Procedures) is often done to confirm the diagnosis.
 It can detect the amount of fluid in the pericardial space and the formation of fibrous tissue around the heart.
 It can also confirm the presence of cardiac tamponade.

 Chest x-rays may detect calcium deposits in the pericardium.
 These deposits develop in nearly half of the people who have chronic constrictive pericarditis.

 The diagnosis can be confirmed in one of two ways.

 Cardiac catheterization can be used to measure blood pressure in the heart chambers and major blood vessels.
 These measurements help doctors distinguish pericarditis from similar disorders.

 Magnetic resonance imaging (MRI) or computed tomography (CT) can be used to determine the thickness of the pericardium.
 Normally, the pericardium is less than 1/8 inch (3 millimeters) thick, but in chronic constrictive pericarditis, it is usually 1/4 inch (6 millimeters) thick or more.

 A biopsy may be done to help determine the cause of chronic pericarditis—for example, tuberculosis.
 A small sample of the pericardium is removed during exploratory surgery and examined under a microscope.
 Alternatively, a sample can be removed using a pericardioscope (a fiberoptic tube used to view the pericardium and to obtain tissue samples) inserted through an incision in the chest.